stjude-rust-labs/sprocket/crates/lint-rules.md

 #### Example

-All the below input names would be flagged:
+All the below output names would be flagged:

 ```wdl
     input {